psycopg/psycopg/docs/connection.rst

     .. autoattribute:: row_factory
         :annotation: RowFactory

-        Writable attribute to control how result's rows are formed.
+        Writable attribute to control how result rows are formed.
         See :ref:`row-factories` for details.

     .. rubric:: Transaction management methods